Last Updated: May 6, 2024

 Personal Life

 In the early 1980s, Franzen married Valerie Cornell.
 The couple remained together during the beginning of Franzen's career before their fourteen-year marriage ultimately ended in divorce.
-Some stories from his marriage and divorce are mentioned in the essay collection, "Farther Away."
-He now is in a relationship with long-term partner, Kathy Chetkovich.
+Some stories from his marriage and divorce are mentioned in the essay collection "Farther Away."
+He is now in a relationship with his long-term partner, Kathy Chetkovich.
 They live together in Santa Cruz, California.

 Franzen enjoys birdwatching and has served for nine years on the board of the American Bird Conservancy.
 He wrote an essay on the subject of birds, "Emptying the Skies," which was made into a 2013 documentary film.
 He is also a fan of punk-rock music.